The USS Rainier AE-5 was the second vessel in the Navy to be named after Mount Rainier.

 Asbestos Risks on the USS Rainier

-Asbestos was present everywhere aboard the Navy ships that were deployed in the period ranging from the 1930's to the 1970's.
-This mineral was an extremely powerful insulator, it had an amazing strength and it was affordable.
-Therefore, it was used in various areas of the ship like the engine room or the boiler room, either as an insulator or as part of building materials.
-Asbestos was used in more than 300 products that were regularly present aboard of the Navy ships.
-Basically, the entire vessel was contaminated with asbestos fibers and this posed tremendous health risks to the crew members that operated on there.
-Once asbestos fibers are inhaled, they cause irreversible damages to the lungs and not only.
-Asbestos is a recognized carcinogen that can lead to life-threatening conditions such as mesothelioma, lung cancer, asbestosis, esophageal or laryngeal cancer.
+Asbestos was present everywhere aboard the Navy ships that were deployed in the period ranging from the 1930s to the 1970s.
+This mineral was an extremely powerful insulator, it had amazing strength, and it was affordable.
+Therefore, it was used in various areas of the ship, like the engine room or the boiler room, either as an insulator or as part of building materials.
+Asbestos was used in more than 300 products that were regularly present aboard Navy ships.
+Basically, the entire vessel was contaminated with asbestos fibers, and this posed tremendous health risks to the crew members that operated there.
+Once asbestos fibers are inhaled, they cause irreversible damage to the lungs and not only.
+Asbestos is a recognized carcinogen that can lead to life-threatening conditions such as mesothelioma, lung cancer, asbestosis, and esophageal or laryngeal cancer.
 The dangers of contamination for those who worked on military vessels were inevitable.
 The ship's deployments often triggered the necessity to perform maintenance works and repairs.
 During these operations, the hazardous fibers were easily released and inhaled.
 Moreover, they rapidly spread throughout the ships, so everybody was equally exposed.

-The dangers of asbestos started to be exposed in the 70's when this substance's use also became restricted.
+The dangers of asbestos started to be exposed in the 70s when this substance's use also became restricted.
 Unfortunately, the damage was irreversible for those who have served in the military in the previous decades.
-Nowadays, veterans and their families can file a claim for the injuries caused by asbestos exposure and receive a compensation.
+Nowadays, veterans and their families can file a claim for malignant diseases caused by asbestos exposure and receive compensation.

 Have You Been Exposed to Asbestos on the USS Rainier?

-Have you worked aboard of the USS Rainier (AE-5)?
-If you believe you suffered from asbestos exposure during your military service period, we can help you.
+Have you worked aboard the USS Rainier (AE-5)?
+If you believe you suffered from asbestos exposure during your military service period and have an asbestos-related cancer diagnosis, we can help you.
 Our website can put you in contact with your former shipmates who are probably in the same situation.
-Moreover, we are here to provide you more information about asbestos exposure and its use in the US Navy.
-Call us at any time at 760.621.6147!
+Moreover, we are here to provide you with more information about asbestos exposure and its use in the US Navy.